-Topics: Oregon Payroll, Oregon Labor Laws, Oregon Compliance, Oregon Retirement
+Topics: Oregon Payroll, Oregon Labor Laws, Payroll Compliance, Oregon Compliance

 Oregon OSHA Division II covers general rules regarding health and safety.
 While its subdivisions pertain to specific safety hazards, they do not pertain to any singular industry.
 The following guide, while not a complete overview, outlines the most important and most commonly applicable provisions for Oregon employers.